jbreckman/orle/README.md

 ### Lookup Table
 **Bytes**: `size-of-each-LUT-value * number-of-items-in-LUT` **Sample Value**: The data is serialized flat and is obviously variable length.
 There are a maximum of 256 values in the lookup table.
 If a Lookup table is used, the payload items are serialized as Uint8s indicating the index into this array that they map to

+### GZip Payload
+**Bytes**: A 4 byte UInt32 followed by a gzip payload **Note**: The `Payload` is gzipped if the second bit of the data type lookup is set.
+If the payload is gzipped, the rest of the storage format remains the same, except it is gzipped/gunzipped first.

 ### Payload
 **Bytes**: `size-of-each-value * number-of-values-stored`